gocardless/angularjs-style-guide/architecture.md

 - Routes
 - Controllers
 - Directives
-- Factories
+- Filter

 ## Patterns
-- Other than the core 'Part of Angular'
+- Other than the core 'Parts of Angular'

 ## Anti-Patterns
-- Other than the core 'Part of Angular'
+- Other than the core 'Parts of Angular'

 ## GoCardless Specific
 - ES6